Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Abstract

 \section{Abstract}

-Hidden Markov models (HMMs) are characterized by an unobservable (hidden) Markov chain and an observable process, which is a noisy version of the hidden chain.
-Decoding the original signal (i.e., hidden chain) from the noisy observations is one of the main goals in nearly all HMM based data analyses.
-Existing decoding algorithms such as the Viterbi algorithm have computational complexity at best linear in the length of the observed sequence, and sub-quadratic in the size of the state space of the Markov chain.
+Hidden Markov models (HMMs) are characterized by an unobservable Markov chain and an observable process---a noisy version of the hidden chain.
+Decoding the original signal from the noisy observations is one of the main goals in nearly all HMM based data analyses.
+Existing decoding algorithms such as Viterbi and the pointwise maximum a posteriori (PMAP) algorithm have computational complexity at best linear in the length of the observed sequence, and sub-quadratic in the size of the state space of the hidden chain.

-We present Quick Adaptive Ternary Segmentation (QATS), a divide-and-conquer procedure which decodes the hidden sequence in polylogarithmic computational complexity in the length of the sequence, and cubic in the size of the state space, hence particularly suited for large scale HMMs with relatively few states.
-The procedure also suggests an effective way of data storage as specific cumulative sums.
-In essence, the estimated sequence of states sequentially maximizes local likelihood scores among all local paths with at most three segments.
+We present Quick Adaptive Ternary Segmentation (QATS), a divide-and-conquer procedure with computational complexity polylogarithmic in the length of the sequence, and cubic in the size of the state space, hence particularly suited for large scale HMMs with relatively few states.
+It also suggests an effective way of data storage as specific cumulative sums.
+In essence, the estimated sequence of states sequentially maximizes local likelihood scores among all local paths with at most three segments, and is meanwhile admissible.
 The maximization is performed only approximately using an adaptive search procedure.
-The resulting sequence is admissible in the sense that all transitions occur with positive probability.

-To complement formal results justifying our approach, we present Monte--Carlo simulations which demonstrate the speedups provided by QATS in comparison to Viterbi, along with a precision analysis of the returned sequences.
-An implementation of QATS in \proglang{C++} is provided in the \proglang{R}-package \pkg{QATS} and is available from GitHub.
+Our simulations demonstrate the speedups offered by QATS in comparison to Viterbi and PMAP, along with a precision analysis.
+An implementation of QATS is in the R-package \texttt{QATS} on GitHub.